 From a biological stand-point I place no restrictions on the types of systems on which members of my group work, other than that they conform, in some sense, to the mathematical areas of interest above.
 In particular, I have worked across a variety of spatial and temporal scales modelling the microscale stochastic motion of single molecules at one end to the macroscale migration of swarming insect at the other (and the wide range scales in between).

-On my Research page you will find a wide range of biological and mathematical areas on which I currently work or have worked on in the past.
+Below you will find a wide range of biological and mathematical areas on which I currently work or have worked on in the past.
 If any of these are of interest to you then I would be happy to talk with you about them.
 In particular, I am always looking for excellent PhD candidates who would be interested in undertaking a project in one of these areas.

 Below is a brief list of the current research interests of the group.
 If you are interested in any of these areas and would like to collaborate or are interested in pursuing a Ph.D. with me in Bath then please email me on c.yates at bath dot ac dot uk